lubeda/EspHoMaTriXv2/README.md

 **default_font** (required, ID): ID of the default font

-**special_font** (required, ID): ID of the special font, you can reuse your default font, but occasionally it's nice to have a special font to minimize scrolling
+**special_font** (required, ID): ID of the special font, you can reuse your default font, but occasionally, it's nice to have a special font to minimize scrolling

 **week_start_monday** (optional, bool): default Monday is first day of week, false => Sunday